 Purity and Ways of Being - Under Review - I argue that a recent argument by Trenton Merricks against Ontological Pluralism is unsound.
 I then go on to present a new dilemma against Ontological Pluralism which builds on Merricks' original dilemma.

 Anti-Humean Grounding - Under Review - I argue that several widely-endorsed principles about grounding fail on plausible non-Humean metaphysical theories.

-Why Chance Constrains Credence - In Progress - We present a unified theory of chance and draw out some of its consequences (with Jack Spencer).
+Why Chance Constrains Credence - Under Review - We present a unified theory of chance and draw out some of its consequences (with Jack Spencer).